Inspiration Charlee Citera and Her Day at the Staten Island Zoo

 On Thursday, August 14th, I got the pleasure of spending a very special day at the Staten Island Zoo with a very special girl.
 9-year-old Charlee Citera is an Annadale native, animal lover, gymnast, softball player, and all-around amazing young girl.

-Psssttt… Check Out: 25 Summer Activities To Enjoy Before Labor Day
+Psst… Check Out 25 Summer Activities To Enjoy Before Labor Day

 Charlee’s Story

-Last September, Charlee Citera attended what she and her parents thought would be a routine checkup; however, after an unusual bloodwork result came up, their lives were completely changed.
-Through further testing, it was discovered that Charlee had acute myeloid leukemia (AML), a rare and aggressive blood cancer that affects the bone marrow and blood cells.
+Last September, Charlee Citera went in for what she and her parents expected to be a routine checkup.
+However, an unexpected bloodwork result changed everything.
+Further tests revealed that Charlee was diagnosed with acute myeloid leukemia (AML), a rare and aggressive form of blood cancer affecting the bone marrow and blood cells.

-She was admitted to SIUH’s Brian Halpin Pediatric Cancer Center, part of the Florina Cancer Center, where she began a rigorous regimen of chemotherapy that would span several months and include five cycles.
-Acute Myeloid Leukemia can be unpredictable, and the treatment process can take a toll both physically and emotionally.
-However, Charlee approached each hospital stay with incredible bravery, often lifting her parents’ spirits with her cheerful disposition.
-Against all odds, she responded positively to the treatment and is now in remission.
-She diligently continues her follow-up care in an effort to remain cancer-free.
+Charlee was admitted to SIUH’s Brian Halpin Pediatric Cancer Center, part of the Florina Cancer Center, where she began an intensive chemotherapy regimen lasting several months and involving five cycles.
+Acute myeloid leukemia is unpredictable, and treatment can be physically and emotionally challenging.
+Despite this, Charlee faced each hospital stay with remarkable courage, often brightening her parents’ spirits with her positive attitude.
+Against the odds, she responded well to treatment and is now in remission.
+She continues to attend follow-up care diligently to maintain her cancer-free status.

-In May, Charlee was named the Patient Representative for the 2025 Northwell Walk to Raise Health on Staten Island, an event dedicated to supporting the Florina Cancer Center and its pediatric program.
-Her radiant smile and personality were beaming during the opening ceremony at Midland Beach.
-Charlee joined hundreds of local residents in advocating for pediatric cancer care.
-Just days later, she celebrated yet another significant achievement: her official discharge from SIUH, celebrated with a heartfelt “Clap-out” through a hallway where nurses, doctors, and staff who had supported her from the very beginning cheered her on.
+In May, Charlee was honored as the Patient Representative for the 2025 Northwell Walk to Raise Health on Staten Island, an event supporting the Florina Cancer Center and its pediatric program.
+Her radiant smile and vibrant personality shone during the opening ceremony at Midland Beach, where she joined hundreds of local residents advocating for pediatric cancer care.
+Just days later, Charlee marked another milestone: her official discharge from SIUH, celebrated with a heartfelt “Clap-out” as nurses, doctors, and staff who had supported her from the start cheered her on through the hospital hallway.

 A Dream Day at the Zoo

-The Staten Island University Hospital teamed up with the Staten Island Zoo to give Charlee and her family a private tour, during which she could get up close and personal with some of her favorite animals.
-This was the perfect collaboration, considering Charlee hopes to become a veterinarian one day.
-Charlee arrived at the SI Zoo alongside her mother, Jaime Citera, father, Thomas Citera, and sister, Kayla Citera.
-Her energy lifted up everyone there, excited for the day.
+Staten Island University Hospital partnered with the Staten Island Zoo to give Charlee and her family a private tour, allowing her to get up close with some of her favorite animals.
+The visit was especially meaningful since Charlee hopes to become a veterinarian one day.
+She arrived at the zoo with her mother, Jaime Citera, father, Thomas Citera, and sister, Kayla Citera.
+Her enthusiasm and energy lifted everyone’s spirits, making the day truly special.

 Sloths, Crows & Pigs Oh My!

-The fun kicked off right away at the “Critter Corner”!
-The Staten Island Zoo’s Director of Education, Jessica Hartman, introduced Charlee and her family to “Dunkin,” the resident two-toed sloth.
-The girls got to pet Dunkin, feed him some of his favorite snacks, and learn about his everyday life.
-Up next, the girls got to meet an American Crow, “Harriet,” and tossed treats in the air for him to catch.
-Charlee threw her arms up for joy as Harriet caught the treat she tossed right in the air.
-After the Critter Corner, a highlight was definitely meeting Polly the Pig!
-As Charlee and her sister Kayla were admiring Polly, Charlee said Polly looks just like an Oreo, with his pattern of hair.
+The fun began right away at the “Critter Corner.”
+Jessica Hartman, the Staten Island Zoo’s Director of Education, introduced Charlee and her family to “Dunkin,” the resident two-toed sloth.
+The girls were able to pet Dunkin, feed him some of his favorite snacks, and learn about his daily life.
+Next, they met “Harriet,” an American crow, tossing treats in the air for her to catch.
+Charlee threw her arms up in excitement as Harriet caught a treat midair.
+Another highlight was meeting Polly the Pig—while admiring her, Charlee remarked that Polly’s fur pattern looked just like an Oreo.

 Up Close and Personal

-Have you ever heard of a 9-year-old jumping up in excitement at the sight of a snake?
-Well, now you have!
-Charlee was so excited when Jessica pulled out, “Slytherin”.
-Slytherin is a Kenyan Sand Boa that absolutely won the hearts of Charlee and Kayla.
-The excitement continued when Jessic revealed a bearded dragon named “Ru”.
-This reptile sat snug with the girls as they admired its unique texture of skin texture and colors.
+And here’s something rare—a 9-year-old jumping with excitement at the sight of a snake!
+Charlee’s enthusiasm soared when Jessica introduced “Slytherin,” a Kenyan Sand Boa that quickly won over both Charlee and Kayla.
+The excitement continued with “Ru,” a bearded dragon who comfortably settled with the girls as they admired the reptile’s distinctive skin texture and colors.

-Last but not least, Charlee got to meet the Staten Island Zoo’s veterinarian, Julian Rivera.
-She asked Julian about the most vicious animals he had ever had to work with and also told him about her dog Bourbon, an adorable golden doodle.
-Afterwards, Charlee and her family got to enjoy the rest of their day at the zoo, enjoying all the amazing exhibits.
+Last but not least, Charlee met the Staten Island Zoo’s veterinarian, Julian Rivera.
+She asked him about the most challenging animals he’s worked with and shared stories about her dog, Bourbon, an adorable golden doodle.
+Afterward, Charlee and her family spent the rest of the day exploring the zoo’s exhibits and enjoying their visit.

 A Community of Care

-This day truly demonstrated how special the Staten Island community is.
-The collaboration of the Staten Island University Hospital, the Staten Island Zoo, and Charlee’s family was executed with the utmost care.
+This day was a powerful reminder of the strength of the Staten Island community.
+The collaboration between Staten Island University Hospital, the Staten Island Zoo, and Charlee’s family was thoughtfully and carefully coordinated.

 Thank you to Staten Island University Hospital, the Staten Island Zoo, and Charlee’s family.